 There is no other place where it is so visible that Lima is a desert city.
 It is in fact the second biggest desert city in some of the driest places in the world.
 Slowly my initial horror about being a hopster is dissipating.
 I would never have visited this interesting place on my own.

 The next stop was San José in Chinca.
 This hacienda was built-in the 18th century for the production of sugar and cotton.
 African slaves were brought in for cheap labor.
 The slaves were smuggled in through an underground tunnel system connecting several hacienda’s to the port.
 San José is now an expensive resort hotel, but one with a dark past in the tunnels underneath.
 Another stop I would have missed without Peru Hop.

 In the afternoon we arrived in the seaside town of Paracas.
 Our guide recommended several restaurants, but somehow most of us ended up in the same place.
 It had a special discount menu for hopsters and a view on the port of Paracas.
 The sun was setting and above the sea the sky changed from blue to pink.
 I talked with the other hopsters about our experiences travelling in South America and other places in the world .
 They all turned out to be interesting and nice travel companions for the days to come.

 In the end, being a hopster wasn’t that bad.
 Peru Hop brought me to the desert Oasis Huacachina, the depths of the beautiful Colca Canyon and the blue waters of Lake Titicaca, the highest lake in the world.
 Along the way they made several stops, shared interesting information and delivered me safe and well at my hotel.
 I met a lot of great people who I would not have met otherwise.
-I was glad I choose Peru Hop
+In the end my Peru hop review is that I was glad I choose Peru Hop.

 Flexible and well organized